Simple Father’s Day Cards Kids Can Make in 10 Minutes

 Use orange, yellow, and black paper for realistic construction colors.

-18. Pizza Father’s Day Card
+18. Pizza Simple Father’s Day Card

 Cut paper circles into pizza slices.
 Then glue tiny paper toppings onto the slices.